qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

   templates.

-The :menuselection:`Settings --> Keyboard Shortcuts...` menu allows you to use shortcuts manager in the Print Layout interface.
+The :menuselection:`Settings --> Keyboard Shortcuts...` menu allows you to use the :ref:`shortcuts manager <shortcuts>` in the Print Layout interface.

 Contextual menus
 ................